Skip to content

 The Stranger in My Camera Roll

-You’re looking at a version of yourself from a few years back.
-Maybe you’re wearing an outfit you’ve since given away, or standing in a city you’ve left behind.
-You’re laughing with a kind of lightness that feels like a foreign language now.
+A version of yourself from a few years back.
+Maybe you are wearing something you have since given away, or standing in a city you have left behind.
+You are laughing with a kind of lightness that feels like a foreign language now.

-You recognize the face, sure.
-But you can’t actually remember how her life felt from the inside.
+You recognize the face.
+But you cannot remember how her life felt from the inside.

 When we talk about motherhood, we usually focus on the gain.
-We talk about the baby, the love, and the expansion of the family.
-But in the quiet hours when the house is finally still, most of us are grappling with a profound, unspoken loss.
-We feel like a stranger to ourselves.
-It feels like the role of “Mother” hasn’t just been added to our lives; it has paved right over them.
+The baby, the love, the expansion.
+But in the quiet hours when the house is finally still, many women are sitting with a loss they have no permission to name.
+The sense that the role did not get added to a life.
+It moved in and rearranged everything.

 The Neurobiology of the “Missing” Self